-Please make certain that the course you are looking at is the FYE section.
-This will be indicated by the section number, which begins with an "H".
-You should also double-check that the CRN number for the course on Raiderlink matches the CRN listed in our FYE course booklet.
+Please make certain that the course you are looking at is the FYE section by double-checking the section number and CRN against our Fall 2023 FYE course list.

 I can't get into an FYE that fulfills a degree requirement.
 Is it still mandatory?

-Yes, all incoming freshmen must take a First-Year Experience course in order to retain membership and good standing in the Honors College.
-Each of our Fall 2017 FYE courses does cover either a university core curriculum requirement or a lower-level degree requirement applicable to particular majors.
+Yes, all incoming first year Honors students must take a First-Year Experience course in order to retain membership and good standing in the Honors College.
+Each of our Fall 2023 FYE courses does cover either a university core curriculum requirement or a lower-level degree requirement applicable to particular majors.
 However, if you discover that the FYE courses remaining open to you offer credit that you already have through AP, IB, CLEP, or dual credit, you must still make an FYE course selection for your fall schedule.
 While we do not keep waitlists for our FYE courses, we encourage you to continue checking back on Raiderlink throughout the summer to see if spaces open up in your preferred FYE class, at which point you are free to switch your FYE/LCG selection.
 (You do not need permission from an Honors advisor to make this change.)
-We mandate participation in the FYE/LCG program for all entering freshmen because we know that the community you will build among your classmates and peers in the FYE and LCG classrooms will be integral to your successful transition into the Honors College, and we are sure that any FYE course you take will be a very positive first Honors course experience for you.
+We mandate participation in the FYE/LCG program for all entering first year Honors students because we believe that enrollment in your LCG (HONS 1101) will be integral to your successful transition into the Honors College, and we are sure that any FYE course you take will be a very positive first Honors course experience for you.

 All of my pre-TTU course credit has not been posted to my TTU transcript yet.
 How will this affect my registration at RRO?

-We recommend that you check your TTU transcript on your MyTech webpage prior to coming to RRO: use your eRaider username and password to log in at raiderlink.ttu.edu, then select “Unofficial Transcript – View online” under the “Transcript” link below the ‘Manage My Enrollment' menu in the Action Items box at the top left of the page.
+We recommend that you check your TTU transcript on your MyTech webpage prior to your RRO session: use your eRaider username and password to log in at raiderlink.ttu.edu, then select “Unofficial Transcript – View online” under the “Transcript” link below the ‘Manage My Enrollment' menu in the Action Items box at the top left of the page.
 All of the collegiate credit that has been posted for you to date by the Registrar's Office will appear on your transcript, including AP credit, SAT/ACT score credit, dual credit, and transfer credit from any another institution.
-So if you do not see all of the credit you believe you should have listed here, you should investigate this with the Registrar's Office during Day 1 of your RRO session if possible.
+So if you do not see all of the credit you believe you should have listed here, you should investigate this with the Registrar's Office by emailing email@example.com.
 It may be the case that College Board score reports or transcripts from another collegiate institution have been sent to Tech on your behalf, but that these credits were not added to your student record at the time of their receipt if you were not yet registered for an RRO session at that time.
-This issue can be resolved quickly and easily by requesting the Registrar to look for documents that may have been received under your name and post any resulting credit for you.
-It may be important that you address this issue before Day 2 of your RRO session if you plan to register for any courses which have pre-requisite coursework for which you have credit prior to TTU enrollment.
-If you attend RRO prior to your senior year AP scores being published by College Board mid-summer, it may be that you will have to register for a lower-level course for which you expect to receive AP credit at orientation, then exchange it for your desired higher-level course later in the summer after your forthcoming AP credit is posted to your TTU transcript.
-Please feel free to discuss these issues with any of your Honors advisors, or to request more information from your primary advisor at RRO.
+This issue can be resolved quickly and easily by emailing the Registrar to look for documents that may have been received under your name and post any resulting credit for you.
+It may be important that you address this issue before your RRO session if you plan to register for any courses which have pre-requisite coursework for which you have credit prior to TTU enrollment.
+If you attend RRO before your senior year AP scores are published by College Board in mid-summer, it may be that you will have to register for a lower-level course for which you expect to receive AP credit during your RRO session, then exchange it for your desired higher-level course later in the summer after your forthcoming AP credit is posted to your TTU transcript.
+Please feel free to contact us to clarify these instructions if you're uncertain about your situation.